Bittrex US has filed for bankruptcy because of a fine of 50 million and a lawsuit from the SEC.

 Are the wallets on Bittrex safe for long-term hodling?

 You want to keep a small amount of your funds within the exchange wallets to be able to participate in trades, but – as past has shown – exchanges get hacked or other stupid things might happen in this unregulated area (read up Mt Gox).
 So the best and safest is it to have your funds in at least a hot wallet, best practice though, is it to transfer your holding funds into a cold wallet like the Ledger Nano.

 Is there an app for Bittrex?

 Not an official one, but many people use TabTrader, which allows connecting your exchange accounts via API.
 Bittrex offers an API key, so it is possible to connect your Bittrex account to TabTrader.
 The app is rock-solid and loved by many traders.
-Alternatively you can also use the app by Coinigy in the same way.
+Alternatively, you can also use the app by Coinigy in the same way.